-In April's Masters Tournament, Matsuyama delivered his biggest win to date, becoming the first male golfer from Japan to claim a major title by besting Will Zalatoris by two strokes at Augusta National Golf Club.
-Matsuyama has been one of the world's top players since turning professional in 2013, registering 15 worldwide victories.
-Prior to his Masters triumph, Matsuyama's last PGA Tour win came in the 2017 WGC-Bridgestone Invitational at Firestone Country Club in Akron, Ohio.
-Matsuyama tied for 10th in his first U.S. Open start in 2013 at Merion Golf Club, and followed it up in 2017 at Erin Hills when he shared second with lefty Brian Harman by shooting a final-round 66.
+In the 2021 Masters, Matsuyama delivered his biggest win to date, becoming the first male golfer from Japan to claim a major title by besting Will Zalatoris by two strokes at Augusta National Golf Club.
+Matsuyama has been one of the world's top players since turning professional in 2013, registering 17 worldwide victories.
+His eighth PGA Tour title came in January 2022 at the Sony Open of Hawaii.
+Matsuyama won the 2017 WGC-Bridgestone Invitational at Firestone Country Club in Akron, Ohio.
+He tied for 10th in his first U.S. Open start in 2013 at Merion Golf Club, and followed it up in 2017 at Erin Hills when he shared second with lefty Brian Harman by shooting a final-round 66.
 At the 2017 PGA Championship at Quail Hollow, he shared the 36-hole lead with Kevin Kisner, but finished tied for fifth.
 He is a two-time Asian-Pacific Amateur champion and was the low amateur in the 2011 Masters.
-He has represented the Internatonal Team in the 2013, 2015, 2017 and 2019 Presidents Cups.
+He has represented the Internatonal Team in the 2013, 2015, 2017, 2019 and 2022 Presidents Cups.